gvisoc/gvisoc.github.io/_posts/2023-10-10-blog-more-blog-again.md

 So we stopped blogging.
 We stopped checking the new posts in our favourite forums.
 Forums like the @RROBA one dissapeared from the net out of sheer abandonment.
 Our blogs and our forums were casualties.
 Victims to social media sites.

-Now, thanks to the fact that the people behind it all have been so terribly awful that they can't hold the mask on any longer, many of us are waking up to how much all this sucks, and and moving on.
+Now, thanks to the fact that the people behind it all have been so terribly awful that they can't hold the mask on any longer, many of us are waking up to how much all this sucks, and moving on.
 Many are in some form of social media based on the Fediverse, and it feels good.
 Feels like that time of the Tweets and Beers.
 Many of us think that the Fediverse is fixing social media.

 But we need to fix the rest of it all, and bring back what we lost.